-To achieve maximum contraceptive effectiveness, Blisovi Fe 1.5/30 should be taken exactly as directed and at intervals not exceeding 24 hours.
+To achieve maximum contraceptive effectiveness, Blisovi Fe 1/20 should be taken exactly as directed and at intervals not exceeding 24 hours.

-Blisovi Fe 1.5/30 provides a continuous administration regimen consisting of 21 pink tablets of Blisovi Fe 1.5/30 and 7 brown non-hormone containing tablets of ferrous fumarate.
+Blisovi Fe 1/20 provides a continuous administration regimen consisting of 21 yellow tablets of norethindrone acetate and ethinyl estradiol, 1 mg/0.02 mg and 7 brown non-hormone containing tablets of ferrous fumarate.
 The ferrous fumarate tablets are present to facilitate ease of drug administration via a 28-day regimen and do not serve any therapeutic purpose.
 There is no need for the patient to count days between cycles because there are no "off-tablet days."

-- 1. Sunday-Start Regimen: The patient begins taking the first pink tablet from the top row of the blister (labeled Sunday) on the first Sunday after menstrual flow begins.
-When menstrual flow begins on Sunday, the first pink tablet is taken on the same day.
-The patient takes one pink tablet daily for 21 days.
-The last pink tablet in the blister will be taken on a Saturday.
-Upon completion of all 21 pink tablets, and without interruption, the patient takes one brown tablet daily for 7 days.
-Upon completion of this first course of tablets, the patient begins a second course of 28-tablets, without interruption, the next day (Sunday), starting with the Sunday pink tablet in the top row.
-Adhering to this regimen of one pink tablet daily for 21 days, followed without interruption by one brown tablet daily for seven days, the patient will start all subsequent cycles on a Sunday. - 2.
-Day-1 Start Regimen: The first day of menstrual flow is Day 1.
-The patient places the selfadhesive day label strip that corresponds to her starting day over the preprinted days on the blister.
-She starts taking one pink tablet daily, beginning with the first pink tablet in the top row.
-After the last pink tablet (at the end of the third row) has been taken, the patient will then take the brown tablets for a week (7 days).
-For all subsequent cycles, the patient begins a new 28 tablet regimen on the eighth day after taking her last pink tablet, again starting with the first tablet in the top row after placing the appropriate day label strip over the preprinted days on the blister.
-Following this regimen of 21 pink tablets and 7 brown tablets, the patient will start all subsequent cycles on the same day of the week as the first course.
+- 1. Sunday-Start Regimen: The patient begins taking the first yellow tablet from the top row of the blister (labeled Sunday) on the first Sunday after menstrual flow begins.
+When the menstrual flow begins on Sunday, the first yellow tablet is taken on the same day.
+The patient takes one yellow tablet daily for 21 days.
+The last yellow tablet in the blister will be taken on a Saturday.
+Upon completion of all 21 yellow tablets, and without interruption, the patient takes one brown tablet daily for 7 days.
+Upon completion of this first course of tablets, the patient begins a second course of 28-day tablets, without interruption, the next day (Sunday), starting with the Sunday yellow tablet in the top row.
+Adhering to this regimen of one yellow tablet daily for 21 days, followed without interruption by one brown tablet daily for seven days, the patient will start all subsequent cycles on a Sunday. - Day-1 Start Regimen: The first day of menstrual flow is Day 1.
+The patient places the self-adhesive day label strip that corresponds to her starting day over the preprinted days on the blister.
+She starts taking one yellow tablet daily, beginning with the first yellow tablet in the top row.
+After the last yellow tablet (at the end of the third row) has been taken, the patient will then take the brown tablets for a week (7 days).
+For all subsequent cycles, the patient begins a new 28 tablet regimen on the eighth day after taking her last yellow tablet, again starting with the first tablet in the top row after placing the appropriate day label strip over the preprinted days on the blister.
+Following this regimen of 21 yellow tablets and 7 brown tablets, the patient will start all subsequent cycles on the same day of the week as the first course.